 - Burn the dry rhizome by directly placing the stick on the fire.
 You can use candle or gas stove flame. ( Additional tip: Inhaling the smoke of the sweet flag clears the sinus block and enhances the respiratory function)

-- Once it is fully burned, you can easily break the rhizome into small pieces and crush them into soft powder.
+- Once it is fully burned, you can easily break the rhizome into small pieces and crush them into the soft powder.
 When it could be done easily, you know you have burned it to the right degree.
 Make a fine powder out of it.

 - Alternatively, you can also grind the smoked rhizome into fine soft powder.